Helen Herron Taft: Marriage

 Herron married Taft on June 19, 1886.
 They went on a honeymoon in Europe, spending three months in England before visiting Germany and Italy.
 She managed the budget on their vacation, limiting their spending to five dollars per day.
 After returning, her husband borrowed money to have a home built for them in Walnut Hills, and they lived with his parents until it was complete.

 As a couple, they shared not only an emotional companionship but an intellectual one, and they held high regard for each other's ideas.
 Her husband would welcome her opinion when she thought he was in error, describing her as his "best critic", and she would sometimes mother him.
 He generally took her advice, though she failed in her attempts to convince him to live a healthier lifestyle and better control his weight.
 Taft's husband considered Taft to be the politician of the family, and early in their marriage he expected her to develop a political career that would outpace his own.
 She managed the finances of the Taft household, and she encouraged her husband's political career, pushing him toward the executive branch rather than his preferred career in the judiciary.

 Taft worried about their political future when her husband accepted a five-year term on the Cincinnati Superior Court in 1888, but she was optimistic after he was appointed Solicitor General of the United States in 1890, a position which she had helped him in obtaining through her acquaintance with President Harrison.
-She saw their move to Washington, D.C. as an opportunity to escape Cinncinati, where she had felt confined, and she hoped that her husband would build connections in Washington politics.
+She saw their move to Washington, D.C., as an opportunity to escape Cincinnati, where she had felt confined, and she hoped that her husband would build connections in Washington politics.
 She assisted her husband in his presentation in this role, instructing him in oration to better plead cases.
 She also became a popular socialite in the city and regularly attended Congressional proceedings, both of which allowed her to build political connections.
 Among her closest friends in Washington were the family of Attorney General William H. H. Miller and the wives of the Supreme Court justices.

 They returned to Cincinnati in 1892 when Taft's husband was appointed as a judge on the federal circuit.
 He enjoyed this position, but Taft again feared that it would stifle his ambition and that he would progress no further.
 While her husband served on the bench, Taft raised their three children: Robert, born 1889; Helen, born 1891; and Charles, born 1897.
 She helped found a hospital at this time, and she founded the Cincinnati Orchestra Association, serving as its president.
 She lamented the lack of excitement in Cincinnati, with her only respite being a vacation home in Murray Bay, Quebec.